serokell/blog-posts/typescript-for-haskellers/article.md

 Now, let's look at some more complex examples of mapped types.

-First, define a type that contains string and numerical properties.
+First, let's define a `Point` type with some string and numerical properties.

 ```typescript
 type Point = {